nixn/pdns-etcd3/doc/ETCD-structure.md

 Field names of defaults and options objects are case-sensitive.

+## Metadata

+Every domain can have [metadata](https://doc.powerdns.com/authoritative/domainmetadata.html) (PDNS only expects it at zones, but it does not hurt to have the possibility to add metadata to any domain, especially when using the `X-` prefix).

+A metadata entry key looks like this: `<domain>/-metadata-/<KEY>#<id>`, with the id field being optional.
+The id field is only for enabling multiple values (because PDNS works this way), but there is no ordering, any order could be reported to PDNS, could even be different when requesting twice without changing anything in between.

+The `<KEY>` consists only of uppercase letters, digits (0-9) and `-` (simple dash/minus, but not at start);
+this is especially important when using user-defined keys, beginning with `X-`.

+The values of metadata entries are always read as strings and not modified in any way, just passed as-is to PDNS.

+Currently, the command `pdnsutil metadata ...` is not supported (but is a planned feature).

 ## Supported records

 For each of the supported record types the entry values may be objects.